omeedcs/utofficehours/README.md

 # UT Office Hours / Undergraduate Networking & Guidance Application

-An application that streamlines office hours and connectivity between professors and students.
+An application that streamlines office hours and improves connectivity between professors, the university and students.

 # CORE FEATURES (In Construction):